 - Keep food hot until it is picked up.

-- Separate sides and sauces.
+- Keep sides and sauces separate.

 - Wrap sauce containers in foil to prevent spillage.

 - Reinforce all lids with a strip of tape.

 You’re now equipped with the in-depth knowledge of how to open a virtual restaurant.
 With these skills, you’ll be operating a successful virtual restaurant in no time.
 Just remember to wear your brand on your sleeve and keep serving up delicious food.